corybuecker/corybuecker.com/content/posts/007-aggregating-blog-analytics-with-exlytics.md

 ## Reporting page views by day and page

 [D3.js](https://d3js.org/) is another technology skill I try to keep up-to-date.
 At a previous  job, we built complex usage-reporting dashboards using v2 of D3.
 Building charts of page views and link clicks is trivial with D3.js.

-Architecturally, I wanted to decouple the event collection application from a reporting application.
-They are so simplistic that using a single application or an umbrella application would work well.
-However, I wanted to use the [Phoenix Framework](https://www.phoenixframework.org/) for the dashboard application for later access to OAuth 2.0 and OpenID authentication plugins.
+I decoupled the event collection application from the reporting application.
+They are both simplistic enough to use a single application or  an umbrella application.
+I wanted to use the [Phoenix Framework](https://www.phoenixframework.org/) for the dashboard application for later access to OAuth 2.0 and OpenID authentication plugins.

 [ExLytics Dashboard](https://github.com/corybuecker/exlytics-dashboard) is open-source and is in a very simple state at the moment.
 Visualizations are a lot of fun to build.

 ![Page views](/007-aggregating-blog-analytics-with-exlytics-page-views.png)